 Besides Brickline Greenway, the Board of Directors considered a variation of that name, Brick City Greenway, as well as 314 Greenway and Mill Creek Greenway.
 All of the names had merit and many pros and cons to consider.
 For example, what if St. Louis’ area code were ever to change?
 There is a Mill Creek Greenway in 5 other places, including Cincinnati, Kansas City and Nashville.
 It’s also only one part of this project’s geography.

-There are also significant plans to celebrate the history of Mill Creek Valley, a vibrant African American neighborhood in the middle of the city that was demolished in the name of urban renewal in the 1950s through the design and artwork (by Damon Davis) of that section of the greenway.
+There are also significant plans to celebrate the history of Mill Creek Valley, a vibrant African American neighborhood in the middle of the city that was demolished in the name of urban renewal in the 1950s through the design and artwork (by Damon Davis) along that section of the greenway.
 Learn more about this powerful public art installation commemorating the Mill Creek Valley neighborhood.

 Ultimately, the Board chose Brickline Greenway because it is simple, clear, and it speaks to St. Louis’ history, architecture, beauty and grit.